gunnarmorling/kafka-knative-demo/README.md

 * _aggregator_, a Quarkus application processing the measurements topic with the master data topic, using the Kafka Streams API
 * _temperature-map_, a Quarkus application that streams the measurement values to a client via WebSockets, where they are visualized on a world map

-TODO: Add Knative; atm. the _temperature-map_ app reads directly from the Kafka topic with enriched measurement values.
-Finally, this ought to go via Knative Eventing.
+TODO: Add Knative parts.
+For this Docker Compose based set-up the _temperature-map_ app reads directly from the Kafka topic with enriched measurement values.
+In the actual demo this is done via Knative Eventing.
-For that, remove/comment out the `@Incoming` method in `MapResource`.

 ## Building

 ```
 mvn clean package
-export DEBEZIUM_VERSION=1.0
+export DEBEZIUM_VERSION=1.1
 ```

 ### Running